lookfirst/btc/README.md

 `1KUeUSKN31bPZHvFQ4G9MYRo3VBSsRKR3m` - This took many hours of research.
 Donations appreciated.

 This is intended as a super minimal [cgminer](https://github.com/ckolivas/cgminer) install on a raspberry pi.
-Minepeon is good and I borrowed a lot from that project, but I really don't want apache + php running and wasting memory/cpu time on my pi's.
+[Minepeon](http://minepeon.com/) is pretty good and I borrowed a lot from that project, but I really don't want apache + php running and wasting memory/cpu time on my pi's.
 I also prefer running debian based systems.

 Another complaint I have of Minepeon is that it has a binary version of cgminer.
 I'm sure the guy building it is trustworthy, but in the world of btc, you really shouldn't trust anyone.
 So, no binaries are packaged with this repository, it is just scripts and configuration for setting up the OS and cgminer.
 The idea is that you use these instructions to build your own image that you trust fully and then you can replicate that image however you like.